dryvenn/youtube_playlist_sync/README.md

 This small script aims to synchronize YouTube playlists on a local machine.

+Playlists can then be transefered elsewhere, for example to a smartphone using BitTorrent's Sync.

 It is intended to be run periodically (eg with cron).